-As the city comes to life and places are reopening, one of the best and safest activities to do with the kids is going bike riding in the open air.
-Here, we have gathered a list of best bike paths with awesome views that for every member of your family to enjoy.
+As the city comes to life and places are reopening, one of the best and safest activities to do with your kids is biking.
+Here, we have curated a great list of bike paths with awesome views that every member of your family is going to enjoy.

 Pacific Coast Hwy.

 The bike path goes North to Malibu and South to Marina Del Rey.
 It's a beautiful path and pretty well maintained.
 If you want to rent a bike, you should stop by Perry's Cafe with 9 locations along the path with 7 beachside open air cafés.
 They have wide selection of specialty bikes including electric and performance bikes, beach cruisers, choppers, mountain bikes, tandems, children bikes, tricycles, tag-a-longs, kiddy carts and more.

 If you go South, you will pass muscle beach and hit up Venice area where there's grassy knolls and people everywhere.
 You can easily exit the path to walk amongst the vendors, shops, or watch the skate boarders.
 You can find lots of parking lots at Santa Monica Beach for approximately $10 per day.

 Griffith Park 4730 Crystal Springs Ave.
 Los Angeles, CA 90027

 Griffith Park is one of the most beloved public spaces in Los Angeles.
 It is vast, beautiful and in many places undeniably wild.
 If you want a relaxing ride with kids, then riding either the bike friendly Zoo Drive/Crystal Springs Drive or the Los Angeles River Bike Path may be a great option.
 This guide will move from the northern end of Zoo Drive that meets Forest lawn Drive at the Travel Town Railroad and will move south to the Griffith Park Merry-Go-Round.
 You can ride this route going either direction, there is plenty of parking at either end.